TÜV: TÜV Thüringen

 TÜV Thüringen is headquartered in Erfurt.
 TÜV Thüringen is set up as a group of companies and competes with the other testing organizations.
 The TÜV Thüringen group of companies has its main focus in central Germany and operates throughout Germany and worldwide.
 It has more than 1,000 employees at ten locations in Germany as well as numerous automotive testing facilities in twelve countries.

 TÜV Rheinland

 TÜV Rheinland AG is based in Cologne.
 TÜV Rheinland operates as a technical testing organization in the areas of safety, efficiency and quality.
-Chairman of the Executive Board of TÜV Rheinland AG is Michael Fübi, Chairman of the Supervisory Board is Michael Hüther.
+Chairman of the executive board of TÜV Rheinland AG is Michael Fübi, chairman of the supervisory board is Michael Hüther.
 The sole shareholder of TÜV Rheinland AG is TÜV Rheinland Berlin Brandenburg Pfalz e.
-V..
-With 19,924 employees, TÜV Rheinland generated sales of 1.97 billion euros and earnings before interest and taxes of 130.6 million euros in 2017.
+V. With 19,924 employees, TÜV Rheinland generated sales of 1.97 billion euros and earnings before interest and taxes of 130.6 million euros in 2017.
 In terms of sales, 45 percent was attributable to business outside Germany.
 11,420 employees work outside Germany, 8,504 in Germany.
+DIN CERTCO is the certification body of TÜV Rheinland Group and is the certification body for the issuance of the DIN-Marks and further certification marks.